Skip to main content

 Paul Hamilton, Former Director of Talent Acquisition at LCBO and DEI Board Alumnus

-Paul also suggested analyzing incident reports to identify any diversity-related issues or root causes within your workplace.
+Paul also recommended reviewing incident reports to identify potential diversity-related issues or underlying challenges within the workplace.

 “Oftentimes, incidents that are taking place in a workplace can be diverse or racially motivated and have an impact on diversity, equity inclusion,” Paul said.
 “Look at the incident reports because that often can share valuable information and data that could identify issues or symptoms in your organization.
 It helps identify what the root cause of that problem is.”

-He emphasized the crucial role of training, particularly for executives and managers, to ensure they conduct bias-free interviews and foster an inclusive environment.
+He emphasized the importance of training programs, especially for executives and managers, to ensure bias-free hiring processes and create a more inclusive environment.

 5. Embrace Transparency and Authenticity

-Our members also shared that organizations must emphasize the importance of transparency in addressing gaps in DEI initiatives.
+Members also highlighted the importance of transparency when addressing gaps within DEI initiatives.

 “Transparency and authenticity helps you to establish credibility with those that you’re trying to recruit.”